 Three copies of each catalog are required for entry.
-Criteria includes cover design, overall eye appeal, format, graphics and layout, [content deleted] research and quality of description.
+Criteria includes cover design, overall eye appeal, format, graphics and layout, research and quality of description.
 Entries may be submitted by auction firm, auctioneer or cataloger.
 ONLY ONE CATALOG FROM EACH AUCTION FIRM will be considered in each category.
 Multiple entries in any category will be disqualified.

 31. Best U.S. Coins Auction Catalog

 32. Best World Coins Auction Catalog

 34. Best Books or Exonumia Auction Catalog

 Best news story, feature report or continuing series involving numismatics.
 Entries must include three copies of a standard-size CD, flash/thumb drive or URL of a story or feature report or three selections from continuing series, accompanied by written statement citing date(s) of broadcast, call letters and location of radio station.

 Best spot news story, feature report or continuing series involving numismatics shown on television or cable.
 Entries must include three standard-size CD, flash/thumb drive or VHS videocassette recording of the television story or feature report broadcast or three selections from a continuing televised series.
 Entry must be accompanied by a written statement citing date(s) of broadcast, call letters and location of station.